AdorableRedPanda/di-react-redux/README.md

 ![react app tree with providers diagram](img/after_tree.png)

 What we got now:
-* separating components into independent green and blue groups, technical level dependencies between components are minimized and the risk of bugs is reduced (we almost exclude this kind of bugs)
+* Separating components into independent green and blue groups, technical level dependencies between components are minimized and the risk of bugs is reduced (we almost exclude this kind of bugs).
-* writing tests for these components is simplified, as they don't rely on any store knowledge
+* Writing tests for these components is simplified, as they don't rely on any store knowledge.
-* these components can be easily reused with different data by changing the realization on the provider level
+* These components can be easily reused with different data by changing the realization on the provider level.
-* this approach makes it easier to onboard new team members since they can understand and work on each module separately
+* This approach makes it easier to onboard new team members since they can understand and work on each module separately.
-*  by analyzing the abstraction level used in components, it's easier to understand whether they are related or not
+* By analyzing the abstraction level used in components, it's easier to understand whether they are related or not.

-The diagram of relations doesn't require any comments
+The diagram of relations doesn't require any comments - we can see two separated modules now/
 ![react app relations diagram](img/after_relations.png)